 Mohamed Musa first sold his fried noodles at the school canteen of the Anglo-Chinese School in the 1940s.
 His biggest fan then was none other than the school’s headmaster, D.S.
 Ramanathan, later to become George Town’s mayor.

 He later expanded his business with the help of his son, Nagoor Meerah, and opened a now-famous push-cart stall on Northam Road where, among his fans, was Malaysia’s former king, the Rajah of Perlis.
 He nicknamed his business Mee Agung at the time - “Agung” referring to the Malaysian king.
 The push-cart then moved to a spot near the Chinese Recreation Club (or CRC) in 1978, where they garnered a huge following among local Penangites.
 There, under the shade of large trees, makeshift tables with stools were set up for customers to eat al fresco.
 When the CRC developed the plot of land which the push-cart was squatting on in 2002, they moved to Larut Café, now known as Seong Huat, a traditional Chinese coffeeshop on the corner of Bawasah Road and Larut Road.
 The name of the stall was also changed to Mee CRC (Manja), as their business had reached its apex during their 24-year stint at CRC.
 “Manja” was a reference to their family’s clan name back in Tenkasi (and not the Malay word “manja” as believed by many people).

-Mee CRC (Manja) at Larut Road was run by Mohamed Razali, one of Nagore Meerah’s sons, and he continued to do brisk business throughout the 2000s there.
-However, my last visit there saw the stall now being run by Mohd Razali’s son, Mohd Farid, and the standard of cooking was not quite up to my expectations.
+Mee CRC (Manja) at Larut Road was run by Mohamed Razali, the third of Nagore Meerah’s 8 sons, and he continued to do brisk business throughout the 2000s there.
+However, my last visit there saw the stall now being run by Mohd Razali’s nephew, Mohd Farid, and the standard of cooking was not quite up to my expectations.